nzhang30/HW03/README.md

 ## Command lines for my json files

 For pants.json:
-To search for pants input:
+To search for 'pants' input:
 ```
 python3 ebay-dl.py 'pants'
 ```